durganageswararao-bandi/durganageswararao-bandi/README.md

 ## Hi there 👋

+I'm an accomplished IT Planner with over 9 years of experience spanning software services and fintech banking.
+My career journey has progressed from Junior Software Executive to Product Lead, and now into strategic IT planning.

+I have successfully designed and implemented end-to-end mobile banking solutions, backend platforms, and USSD integrations for telecom operators.
+My expertise extends to national switch API (LMPS) integrations, WeChat payment onboarding, and DevOps engineering with Kubernetes and modern CI/CD pipelines.

+Beyond development, I have contributed to process efficiency through Redmine plugin development, as well as leading cross-functional teams in delivering secure, scalable, and customer-centric banking technologies.

+With a strong foundation in software engineering and an M.Tech degree, I continues to bridge technology and business needs, enabling digital transformation within the financial sector.

 <!--
 **durganageswararao-bandi/durganageswararao-bandi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.